AxelSuu/Skybound/README.md

 A fast-paced 2D platformer with procedurally generated levels and animated characters

 ## About the Game
-Skybound is a 2D platformer built with Python and Pygame, now available to play in web browsers!
+Skybound is a 2D platformer built with Python and Pygame!
 Navigate through procedurally generated platforms, avoid enemies, and try to achieve the highest score possible.

 <table>
   <tr>